-In 1907, Marc went again to Paris where saw the works of Paul Gauguin, Vincent van Gogh, the Cubists, and the Expressionists; later, he was impressed by the Henri Matisse exhibition in Munich in 1910.
-During this period he received a steady income from the animal-anatomy lessons he gave to artists.
+In 1907, Marc went again to Paris, where saw the works of Paul Gauguin, Vincent van Gogh, the Cubists, and the Expressionists.
+Later, he was impressed by the Henri Matisse exhibition in Munich in 1910.
+During this period he received a steady income from the animal anatomy lessons he gave to artists.

-In 1910 Marc’s first solo show was held at Kunsthandlung Brackl, Munich; and he met August Macke, and Vasily Kandinsky with whom he formed the group Der Blaue Reiter.
+In 1910 Marc’s first solo show was held at Kunsthandlung Brackl in Munich.
+He met then August Macke, and Wassily Kandinsky with whom he formed the group ‘Der Blaue Reiter’.
 The name of the movement is the title of a painting that Kandinsky created in 1903, but it is unclear whether it is the origin of the name of the movement, as art historians found out that the title of the painting had been overwritten.
 Kandinsky wrote 20 years later that the name is derived from Marc’s enthusiasm for horses and Kandinsky’s love of riders, combined with a shared love of the color blue.

 When living in Berlin, he spent countless hours at the Berlin Zoo studying and sketching the forms of animals from every conceivable angle.
 Through rigorous and disciplined study, he created a general concept of animal and human forms.
 The image of the animal continued to become ever more prominent in his art, almost entirely replacing the human form.
 For Marc, animals were the ideal subject matter for depicting truth, purity, and beauty.
 As he said:

-“on the whole, instinct has never failed to guide me . . . especially the instinct which led me away from man’s awareness of life and towards that of a ‘pure’ animal. . . . an animal’s unadulterated awareness of life made me respond with everything that was good.”Franz Marc.
+“On the whole, instinct has never failed to guide me…; especially the instinct which led me away from man’s awareness of life and towards that of a ‘pure’ animal. (…) an animal’s unadulterated awareness of life made me respond with everything that was good.”Franz Marc.
 In: Dietmar Elger, Expressionism: A Revolution in German Art, s.
 154.

 Animals in a landscape were, for the artist, a bridge between man and nature, whose vanished unity he wished to restore.
-According to him, only animals had preserved a ‘chaste majesty’.
+According to him, only animals had preserved a ‘chaste majesty.’